Videreo

 Why I Keep Coming Back to Las Vegas

 The first time I landed in Las Vegas, I expected neon and chaos.
-I didn’t expect sunrise silence in the desert or the scale of the Grand Canyon just a few hours away.
-What keeps pulling me back is that contrast: late nights on the Las Vegas Strip, then standing at a wind-carved overlook the next morning with almost no one around.
+I didn’t expect sunrise silence in the desert or the vast scale of the Grand Canyon just a few hours away—a chance to see one of the world’s seven natural wonders and cross off a major bucket list item.
+What keeps pulling me back is that contrast: late nights on the vibrant Strip, then standing at a wind-carved overlook the next morning with almost no one around.

 How to Get There and Get Around